What Makes a Great JBA Entry?

 So, What Makes a Great John Byrne Award Entry?

-John Byrne Award-winners are the entries that best explore, question or express a chosen value or theme.
+John Byrne Award-winners are the entries that best explore or question or express a chosen topic or theme.
 Essentially, a great John Byrne Award entry knows what it is trying to say, and communicates this in a powerful and effective way.
-Your entry is judged equally on your creative work and your entry statement.
+Your entry is judged equally on your creative work and your written rationale.

-In order to help you fulfil our judging criteria (which ask whether an entry is reasoned, constructive and compelling), we’ve come up with three questions you should ask yourself before submitting.
+In order to help you fulfil our judging criteria (which ask whether an entry is reasoned and relevant, constructive and compelling), we’ve come up with three questions you should ask yourself before submitting.

 What does my entry communicate?